Chicken parmesan: Italy

 Aside from parmigiana, a dish using breaded eggplant slices instead of chicken, there are other similar dishes in Italy that use meat.

 Pizzaiola is a dish derived from the Neapolitan tradition that features meat topped with cheese and often cooked with tomatoes, olive oil, garlic, and white wine.
 Beef is used most often but it can be made with chicken and pork as well.

 A similar dish using veal is known in Italian as cotoletta alla bolognese, which excludes tomato sauce but includes melted Parmesan cheese and prosciutto.
 Costolette alla parmigiana is another similar veal dish, but in Italy it is generally served without sauce or cheese.

 United Kingdom

 In England, parmo is a dish originating in Middlesbrough that typically consists of fried breaded chicken or pork topped with a white béchamel sauce and cheese instead of tomato sauce.
-Parmo may have originated from a dish that was similar to escalope parmesan, a derivative of chicken parmigiana.
+Parmo may have been created based on parmigiana.

 Hungary

 In Hungary, a chicken or pork cutlet breaded with a mix of flour and shredded potatoes, and topped with garlic, sour cream, and cheese is called mátrai borzaska (lit. 'scruffy from Mátra') or borzas for short.